 The Disneyland Resort has over 150 commemorative images that can be pressed onto a penny.
 Kids will enjoy collecting these inexpensive souvenirs.
 The Downtown Disney locations are in the World of Disney store and the Disney Dress Shop.

-Live Entertainment
+Enjoy Live Entertainment

 Most evenings, you can find various musicians and street performers as you wander through Downtown Disney.
 There are usually more on the weekend than during the week.
+Look for seasonal music fests such as the ones that take place during Black History Month in February and in June.

-Personalized Artwork
+Get Personalized Artwork

 There is a caricature artist at a kiosk outside of the World of Disney store.
-Lily found the booth with the artist that will make personalized artwork out of your name and would not leave without one.
+Lily found the booth with the artist who will make personalized artwork out of your name and would not leave without one.

 Take Photos

-Downtown Disney at Disneyland — Tips
+Tips for Downtown Disney at Disneyland

 Follow these tips for a hoppin' good time: